stephbuon/hansardr/README.md

 require(devtools)
 install_github("stephbuon/hansardr")
 ```
-After installation, the package can be imported as usual:
+Now the package can be imported as usual:
 ```
 library(hansardr)
 ```

 ## Contents

-`hansardr` data is separated by decade.
-Each decades has three types of data, labeled: "hansard," "debate_metadata," and "file_metadata."
+`hansardr` data is subsetted by decade.
+Each decade has four types of data, labeled: "hansard," "debate_metadata," "speaker_metadata," and "file_metadata."
 In the following table, "YYYY" stands in for any given decade.

 | Label  | Description | Key |
 | ------------- | ------------- | ------------- |